 by Rita Wilhelm

-If you are searching online and trying to figure out if it’s safe to drink copper water, you’ve come to the right place.
-I’ve gone ahead and done the deep research for you, and the answer is …
+If you want to learn more about copper and health, you’ve come to the right place.
+I’ve gone ahead and done the deep research for you.

 But first, my disclaimer: